ComedicChimera/chai/docs/tutorial/01_basics/05_functions.md

 functions must return some value.

-However, as we have already seen, there are plenty of cases where functions don't seem to return anything: for example, the `println` function doesn't need to return any value to us.
+However, as we have already seen, there are plenty of cases where functions don't seem to return anything: for example, the `Println` function doesn't need to return any value to us.

 This is where the **unit value** comes in.
 The unit value represents a